Is Cape Town Safe for American Tourists?

 Additional Safety for Visiting Cape Town

-No matter the destination it is a good idea to always follow these basic travel safety tips.
-Follow these tips while traveling to South Africa along with the following Cape Town travel warning:
+Following these basic travel safety tips is always a good idea, regardless of the destination.
+Follow these tips while traveling to South Africa, along with the following Cape Town travel warning:

 - Steer clear of spots with a bad reputation, known gang activity, or places that give you bad vibes.
 Stick to well-traveled places.

 - Check-in with friends and family back home as often as you can.
-Make sure someone knows where you’re at and when you expect to check in next.
+Ensure someone knows where you’re at and when you expect to check in next.

 - Be aware of your surroundings.
 This is a good rule of thumb in general, but it’s especially important when traveling alone.

 - Don’t drink too much.
-Make sure you know your limits.
+Know your limits.
 Don’t put yourself in a vulnerable position.

 - Only use ATM machines that are found at reputable local banks or those at your resort.